zlab-princeton-internal/jobman/README.md

 ## Other Resources

+### TPU Intro
+Boya Zeng has created [a comprehensive guide](https://github.com/boyazeng/tpu_intro) covering various problems and tips when using tpus.
+You can find the answers to most of the problems you may have regarding TPUs.
+This project also provides [a simple job management script](https://github.com/boyazeng/tpu_intro/tree/main/job_management).

-### Simpler TPU request tool
+### Ultra Create TPU
-The design concept of Jobman is somewhat complex, but it aims to provide the easiest user interface s.t. users unfamiliar with TPU can quickly get started.
+The design concept of Jobman is somewhat complex, but it aims to provide the easiest user interface s.t. users unfamiliar with TPUs can quickly get started.
 For a simpler setup tool, you may refer to [`other_resources/ultra_create_tpu.sh`](other_resources/ultra_create_tpu.sh) by Peter Tong.

 ### Slack Chatbot